basicpp17/basicpp17/Readme.md

 `Bool<>`
 - required special const, because Const<false> == Const<0>
 - convinient implicit cast to bool allows usage in if constexpr conditions

+`Value<F>`
+- user defined structs as constexpr values (eg. strings)
+- values are taken by function or reference

 `Index<I>`
 - specialisation of Const for size_t